ax1/electrocomms/README.md

 ## Licenses

-All licenses are permissive open source, see LICENSE file on each subfolder:
+All licenses are permissive open-source, see LICENSE file on each subfolder:
 - current project: [MIT](/LICENSE)
 - Kyber implementation: [Creative Commons Zero CC0](/src/kyber1024/LICENSE)